acaso/elephantor/README.rst

 Elephantor
 ===========

-**elephantor** is a frontend to the duplicity backup tool written in python
+**elephantor** is a frontend to the duplicity backup tool written in Python.

 Install
 =======